What is the background to the use of RPI and CPI in uplifting pension payments?

 How does section 67 of the Pensions Act 1995 affect the replacement of RPI for CPI for indexation and revaluation purposes?

 This question was addressed in Dank and others v QinetiQ Holdings Ltd and another (QinetiQ).
 The scheme rules provided that the applicable index to be used for both indexation and revaluation was the “Index of Retail Prices…or any other suitable cost of living index selected by the trustees.”
 The rules, therefore, permitted the trustees to choose an index, such as CPI, instead of RPI.

 The result of this approach is that, in the case of two given deferred members, one taking an early pension just before the trustees changed the index from RPI to CPI and one just after, the first member’s pension would be revalued by reference to RPI and the second by reference to CPI, notwithstanding that both members’ benefits may have accrued when the index was RPI.
-Vos J noted that “…the unfairness is the result of the fact that the value of neither member’s pension is crystallised until the date on which the…revaluation actually takes place…”.
+The Judge noted that “…the unfairness is the result of the fact that the value of neither member’s pension is crystallised until the date on which the…revaluation actually takes place…”.

 In QinetiQ, it was argued that “Index” must mean only one index.

-The cases demonstrate that whether the trustees have the power to use CPI instead of RPI for revaluation and/or indexation purposes depends upon the wording in the rules.
+The cases demonstrate that whether the trustees have the power to use CPI instead of RPI for revaluation and/or indexation purposes depends upon the precise wording in the rules.